 We aren’t all born with an artistic bone but luckily sites like Pinterest have us covered with plenty of arts and crafts ideas for every age.
 If you have little kids then there are lots of simple ideas like colouring-in pages that you can print off of their favourite movie characters.
 Places like Red Dot, Spotlight and Kmart also have lots of craft sets to keep the kids busy with everything from glitter pens and pipe cleaners to plasticine and stencils.

 Making playdough at home is also really quick and easy and is likely to give the kids hours of fun.
 They can help make it too, there are lots of recipes on the web one of our favourites is this one by Best Recipes, as there is no cooking involved.
 If you have older children you may wish to get them involved in a bigger creative project like scrapbooking, creating photo books online or ever creating a slideshow movie.
-Windows Movie Maker or iMovie is easy to use and there are also lots of other fantastic user-friendly apps available.
+Animotica and iMovie are easy to use and there are also lots of other fantastic user-friendly apps available.